mgard/epater/README.md

 ## Unsupported features

 These features are not of great use in a simulation context and/or for academic purposes.
-Also, a feature may be in this list if the implementation burden would be too high regarding the benefits it might bring.
+Also, a feature may be in this list if the implementation burden is too high compared to its benefits.
 There is currently no plan to implement them, nor to merge a pull request doing so, except some special circumstances.

 * Thumb mode
 * Jazelle mode